-Our main purpose is to help people live a healthy, happy and long life
+Our main purpose is to help and protect lifes

 We believe in challenging the status quo by thinking differently and innovative to try to eradicate sudden cardiac death and heart diseases.